LLMs Encode Their Failures: Predicting Success from Pre-Generation Activations: Abstract

 \section{Abstract}

 Running LLMs with extended reasoning on every problem is expensive, but determining which inputs actually require additional compute remains challenging.
-We investigate whether their own likelihood of success is recoverable from their internal representations before generation, and if this signal can guide more efficient inference.
+We investigate whether their likelihood of success is recoverable from their internal representations prior to generation, and whether this signal can guide more efficient inference.
 We train linear probes on pre-generation activations to predict policy-specific success on math and coding tasks, substantially outperforming surface features such as question length and TF-IDF.
 Using E2H-AMC, which provides both human and model performance on identical problems, we show that models encode a model-specific notion of difficulty that is distinct from human difficulty, and that this distinction increases with extended reasoning.
-Leveraging these probes, we demonstrate that routing queries across a pool of models can exceed the best-performing model whilst reducing inference cost by up to 70\% on MATH, showing that internal representations enable practical efficiency gains even when they diverge from human intuitions about difficulty.
-Our code is available at: \url{https://github.com/KabakaWilliam/llms_know_difficulty}
+Leveraging these probes, we demonstrate that routing queries across a pool of models can exceed the performance of the best-performing model whilst reducing inference cost by up to 70\% on MATH, showing that internal representations enable practical efficiency gains even when they diverge from human intuitions about difficulty.
+Our code is available \href{https://github.com/KabakaWilliam/llms_know_difficulty}{here}.